apache/accumulo-website/_posts/blog/2017-06-29-accumulo-documentation-improvements.md

 While the [2.0 documentation][docs-2.0] is viewable, it is not linked to (except by this post) and every page contains a warning that the documentation is for a future release.
 Each page also links to the documentation for the latest release.

-and submit a pull request to the [website repository][website-repo].
+It is now much easier to view, edit, and propose changes to the documentation.
+If you would like to contribute to the documentation for 2.0, view the [documentation][docs-2.0].
+Each page has an **Edit this page** link that will take you to GitHub where you can edit the markdown for the page, preview it, and submit a pull request to the [website repository][website-repo].
 A committer will review your changes so don't be afraid to contribute!

 [manual]: /1.8/accumulo_user_manual.html